An Indigenous Woman Recorded Hospital Staff Taunting Her As She Lay Dying

 There’s been an outcry for justice among Indigenous people and their allies.
 Indigenous Services Minister Marc Miller mentioned that scenarios like this are why Indigenous people “aren’t at ease going to hospitals.”
 He said this isn’t an isolated event but rather is part of a larger “pattern of racism.”

 A similar sentiment was echoed by the Assembly of First Nations national chief, Perry Bellegarde, who said discrimination is prevalent in the health care system.
-The Canadian First Nations advocate tweeted “Joyce Echaquan, a young Atikamekw woman, died while facing incredibly racists and insensitive taunts by Quebec health care staff.
+Bellegarde tweeted “Joyce Echaquan, a young Atikamekw woman, died while facing incredibly racists and insensitive taunts by Quebec health care staff.
 Discrimination against First Nations people remains prevalent in the health care system and this needs to stop.”

 The president of the Native Women’s Association of Canada, Lorraine Whitman, recalled the “horror” of hearing Echaquan begging for help.
 “It was with disgust that we heard a nurse, a woman who was supposed to care for her, utter racial slurs rather than come to her aid,” she said before pondering how many other Indigenous women are being ‘subjected to this sort of abuse’ in Canada but didn’t have the “courage or ability to film their own distress.”